 Branding and marketing are two crucial concepts in the world of business that are often used interchangeably.
 While they share some similarities, they are not the same thing.
 Understanding the difference between branding and marketing is essential for businesses of all sizes to develop an effective strategy.
-In this article, we’ll explore the distinction between branding and marketing and how they work together to help businesses succeed.
+In this article, we’ll explore the distinction between branding vs marketing and how they work together to help businesses succeed.

 What is Branding?

 Branding is the process of creating a unique name, design, and image that distinguishes a company or product from its competitors.
 It involves creating a perception of a company in the minds of its customers, which can be based on a variety of factors, such as product quality, customer service, or marketing efforts.
-A brand is the sum total of all the experiences and interactions a customer has with a company, product, or service.
+A brand is the total of all the experiences and interactions a customer has with a company, product, or service.

 Why is Branding Important?